 11. Film a Cooking Show

-Homemade Christmas cards are unique and special.
-Craft stores and department stores sell supplies that you can purchase to make beautiful cards.
-Use your creative skills and have an evening where you all come together and make Christmas cards to send to your family and friends.
+Homemade Christmas cards are unique and special as they often come from the heart.
+By extension, making cards that are generally sentimental can be valuable as well.
+Craft stores and department stores sell all kinds of supplies that you can purchase to make beautiful cards.
+Use your creative skills and have an evening where you all come together and make cards revolving around gratitude and thankfullness to send to your family and friends.

 13. Make a Scarecrow